An Explanation-oriented Inquiry Dialogue Game for Expert Collaborative Recommendations: Acknowledgement

 \section{Acknowledgement}

-The work reported in this paper has been supported in part by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie Grant Agreement No. 860621, in part by POB CyberDS of Warsaw University of Technology within the Excellence Initiative: Research University (IDUB) programme under grant 1820/1/Z01/POB3/2021, and in part by VW foundation (VolkswagenStiftung) under grant 98 542.
+The work reported in this paper has been supported in part by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie Grant Agreement No. 860621, in part by the project 2021 SGR 00754 of the Catalan Government, in part by the Polish National Science Centre, Poland (Chist-Era IV) under grant 2022/04/Y/ST6/00001, in part by POB CyberDS of Warsaw University of Technology within the Excellence Initiative: Research University (IDUB) programme under grant 1820/1/Z01/POB3/2021, and in part by VW foundation (VolkswagenStiftung) under grant 98 542.